Cyber Crime Taxonomy and the IT Act 2000

 | Section 66A | Struck down in entirety | Nothing.
 FIRs citing 66A are liable to quashing. |

-If you read state cyber cell dashboards across 2024 to 2026, a small set of typologies dominates the complaint volume.
+Across state cyber cell dashboards from 2024 to 2026, a small set of typologies dominates the complaint volume.
 Phishing (deceptive email or SMS), vishing (voice call impersonating bank, courier, customs or police), and smishing (SMS link to a credential-harvesting page) are the entry typologies.
 SIM swap is the escalation where the offender ports the victim's mobile number to a new SIM to intercept OTPs.
 OTP fraud is the broad bucket of any social-engineering attack that results in the victim disclosing or approving an OTP.
 Mule accounts are bank accounts opened with stolen or rented KYC and used as the first hop in laundering.
 Fake job scams collect fees, training payments or KYC data from job seekers.
 Pig-butchering (also called fake-investment scam or romance-investment scam) is a long-running confidence script that pairs a romantic or social pretext with a fake investment platform.

-The Digital Personal Data Protection Act 2023 was notified on 11 August 2023 and is being rolled out in stages through the DPDP Rules.
+The Digital Personal Data Protection Act 2023 was notified on 11 August 2023 and is being implemented in stages through the DPDP Rules.
 The Act applies to processing of digital personal data within India, and to processing outside India where it is connected to offering goods or services to data principals in India.
 For a digital forensic examiner, three operational consequences matter.
 First, every business that holds personal data is now a "data fiduciary" with statutory obligations on notice, consent, purpose limitation, security safeguards and breach notification.
 Second, the data principal (the individual whose data is processed) has enumerated rights including access, correction, erasure and grievance.
 Third, the Data Protection Board of India is the adjudicatory body for breach penalties, with monetary penalties up to Rs 250 crore per offence depending on category.

 | Concept | DPDP Act 2023 reference | Operational meaning for a forensic examiner |